appleyuchi/Decision_Tree_Prune/README.md

 	The step to run CCP on sklearn's model is as follows:
-        1.delete all the files in the folder "visualization" 2.make sure your datasets has no unKnown value,or you need to pre-process it.(it is a must) 3.cd decision_tree/sklearn_cart_CCP/sklearnCART2json_CCP/
+    1.delete all the files in the folder "visualization" 2.make sure your datasets has no unKnown value,or you need to pre-process it(It is a must).
+	If you don't pre-process the unKnown value,strange errors will occur.
+	3.cd decision_tree/sklearn_cart_CCP/sklearnCART2json_CCP/
 	4.change the "name_path" and "data_path" in sklearn_CCP_top.py
 	5.python sklearn_CCP_top.py
         and get the best CCP-json-model and CCP-pruned  precision 6.Enjoy the pictures of all the TreeSets and "final bestTree" in the folder "visualization".

 	Note:
         1.
         Don't Set "max_depth" too large,
         or you'll need to wait for a very long time,